Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Testing file param](https://gyazo.com/43079f57389c26f370a0f7e339b7e813.png)

-Checking the presented response it looks like we are on the same folder ("downloads"), so it seems that there is some user input validation here, lets try and bypass it with encoded traversal strings.
+Checking the presented response it looks like we are on the same folder ("downloads"), so it seems that there is some user input validation here, which filters out `../`. lets try and bypass it with encoded traversal strings.

 ![Got our LFI](https://gyazo.com/c0fa593feec6e2c9eea6a9ee1f182c2a.png)

 Vwalla! we got 200 OK sent back from the server, following "main.go" source code as promised.
-Now we must analyze and understand this piece of code, so we can seek for major flaws.
+Now we must analyze and understand this piece of code, so we can find some flaws.

 ## Analysing the main piece of code